Simplon - The Passenger Ship Website - www.simplonpc.co.uk

 Unidentified Steamers

-This appears to be a Salter steamer at Abingdon, on Photochrom postcard 83478, posted in February 1946.
-Can anyone identify it?
+This is a Salter's steamer at Abingdon, probably Oxford (see below), on Photochrom postcard 83478, posted in February 1946.
+Can anyone positively identify it?
 If you can help, please email: simplon@simplon.co.uk

 Iain MacLeod writes:-